Accreditation Overview for EE-12 Schools

 Initial Application for ACSI Accreditation (printable, for payment by check)

-REACH Standards and Indicators Checklist - 2019 Edition (for those applying with the paper application, this checklist must be submitted with the application)
+- Printable REACH Standards and Indicators Checklist - 2019 Edition (for those applying with the paper application, either the printable or online version of this checklist must be submitted with the application)

 Please note: It is recommended that you complete the online application (link below).
 However, if completing the paper application, please mail the application and fee to ACSI headquarters - address on the final page.